Monday, March 9, 2015

 St James Park

-We had missed the changing of the guards that had taken place at 10 A.M. that morning.
+We had missed the changing of the guard at 10 A.M. that morning.

 Buckingham Palace

-I took several pictures inside of the uniforms that the guards wore.
+I took several pictures of the uniforms that the guards wore.

-There was one very interesting uniform that was made for one of the King’s children.
+There was one exciting uniform that was made for one of the King's children.

-We saw several different types of uniforms that came from different parts of the country.
+We saw several types of uniforms from different parts of the country.

 Day 8: Wednesday, March 18, 1998

-We walked to The House of Parliament and stood in line for one hour and a half.
+We walked to the Houses of Parliament and stood in line for 1.5 hours.

-To go inside Parliament you have to go through several lines of security and be patted down.
+To enter Parliament, you have to go through several security checkpoints and be patted down.

 We had made it through the first section of security, and we were told to sit down on this very long bench.

-We waited for several minutes, and we went through another line of security.
+We waited for several minutes and went through another security line.

 House of Parliament

-We set in Parliament, and they debated about young people being used as prostitutes.
+We sat in Parliament, and they debated about young people being used as prostitutes.

-We went into the House of Commons, and again we were patted down, Amelia had to take off her bum bag.
+We went into the House of Commons, and we were patted down again.
+Amelia had to take off her bum bag.
 You dare not call them fanny packs!

 We saw the iconic statue of Winston Churchill near Parliament.